 Tax Preparation Help

-The federal income tax withheld and social security and Medicare taxes are added together on Form 941 and Form 944.
+The federal income tax withheld and social security and Medicare taxes are added together on your Form 941 or 944.
 If you made advance earned income credit payments to employees, these payments are subtracted from your total taxes.
 Refer to Topic 754 for more information on the advance earned income credit.
-The resulting net tax is the amount of employment taxes you owe for the quarter (Form 941) or the year (Form 944).
+The resulting net tax is the amount of employment taxes you owe for the quarter (if you file Form 941) or the year (if you file Form 944).

-Form 944 is a new form designed to reduce burden on small employers, beginning in 2006.
-This will be an annual employment tax return to report social security, Medicare, and withheld federal income taxes.
-Employers who file Form 944 will file one Form 944 instead of four Forms 941.
+Form 944, designed to reduce the burden on small employers, is an annual employment tax return to report social security, Medicare, and withheld federal income taxes.
+Employers who file Form 944 will file one Form 944 for the year instead of four quarterly Forms 941.
 Employers cannot file Form 944 unless they are notified by the IRS that they qualify to file this form.
-If you believe your yearly employment taxes will be $1,000.00 or less for the tax year (approximately annual wages of $4,000 or less), please contact us at 1–800–829–0115 to determine if you are eligible to file Form 944.
+If you believe your yearly employment taxes will be $1,000.00 or less for the tax year (approximately annual wages of $4,000 or less), please contact us at 800–829–4933 to determine if you are eligible to file Form 944.
 You should continue to file Form 941 quarterly until you receive written notification from the IRS that your filing requirement has been changed to Form 944 for a particular year.

 If you reported taxes of $50,000 or less during the lookback period, you are a monthly schedule depositor, and generally must deposit each month's accumulated employment taxes on or before the 15th day of the following month.
 For example, taxes for January must be deposited by February 15th.

-If you reported taxes greater than $50,000 for the lookback period, you are a semiweekly schedule depositor, and generally deposit your employment taxes on Wednesday or Friday, based on the following schedule:
+If you reported taxes greater than $50,000 for the lookback period, you are a semiweekly schedule depositor, and generally must deposit your employment taxes on Wednesday or Friday, of each week, based on the following schedule:

 1. The employment taxes on payments made to your employees on Wednesday, Thursday, and/or Friday, must be deposited by the following Wednesday.